-Chapel Gate isn’t a distillery, but a modern whiskey bonding company, meaning that they buy good quality whiskey from distilleries, and mature it in their own casks.
-Whiskey bonding is an important part of Ireland’s whiskey history, for example the Spot whiskeys and the big Redbreast brand was created by whiskey bonders.
+Chapel Gate isn’t a distillery, but a modern whiskey bonding company, meaning that they buy good quality whiskey from distilleries, mature it in their casks in their old warehouse.
+Whiskey bonding is an important part of Ireland’s whiskey history; many whiskey brands started in bonded warehouses, like for example, the Spot whiskeys and the big Redbreast brand.

 Chapel Gate has its home on a family farm in county Clare where they’ve built a rackhouse where all the magic will happen.
 Their first whiskey, The Gael, was released during 2017, a very interesting blend.
-It consists in not less than four different whiskeys, three single malts and one grain.
-These whiskeys have arrived already mature to Chapel Gate, and have been carefully blended there.
+It consists of not less than four different whiskeys, three single malts and one grain.
+These whiskeys have arrived already mature to Chapel Gate.

 It’s bottled at 46% ABV, and the only cask type that is specified is the oldest single malt component that has been matured in ex-sherry butts, so I suppose the others must be matured in ex-bourbon casks.

-Fresh apple with a light hint of mint, honey and citrus.
+Fresh apple with a hint of mint, honey, citrus and some kind of pepper.

-There’s loads going on here.
-The first entrant is lime and fresh stone fruit, followed by a floral character and lots of honey.
-Pepper comes in at the end, it’s quite intense but mixes well with the honey and creates a nice long and spicy finish.
+The first entrant is fresh stone fruit, citrus, followed by a floral character, some vanilla, and honey.
+There’s pepper at the end, it’s quite intense, but mixes with the fruity and floral flavours and creates a long spicy finish.